-- Unit testing

-- 2-- Source code management methods

-- Specification and design

-- Agile design

-- Agile tools

-- Project Management Tools
+Unit testing.
+Source code management methods.
+Specification and design.
+Agile design.
+Agile tools.
+Project Management Tools.

-- knows the architectural expectations and framework of software design, - know the basic methods of software testing and source code management, - knows the agile development methods, - knows project management methods and tools, their specific IT features,
+- Knows the architectural expectations and framework of software design. - Know the basic methods of software testing and source code management.

+- Knows the agile development methods. - Knows project management methods and tools, their specific IT features.

-- can handle common architectural issues related to software systems - is able to select the appropriate methods and solutions to follow the task, - capable of performing software testing tasks,
+- Can handle common architectural issues related to software systems. - Is able to select the appropriate methods and solutions to follow the task. - Capable of performing software testing tasks.

-- Open to learning new development methods and environments - Suitable to work with the selected frames when working in different projects for different projects - Open for project-specific best practice - d) autonomy and responsibility: - can independently design a process, - can coordinate the work of a team and lead the development process
+- Open to learning new development methods and environments. - Suitable to work with the selected frames when working in different projects for different projects. - Open for project-specific best practice.

+- Can independently design a process. - Can coordinate the work of a team and lead the development process.